maxmorgan89/frontend-story/learning-notes/ComputerScience/functional-programming-concepts.md

 but really it's any object that can be mapped over.

 ###\*** Endofunctor
+Endofunctor is a mapping of objects and morphisms from one Category back to the same Category.
+Actually, all the Functors we are dealing with in functional programming are Endofunctors, this is because we are dealing with only one Category — Category of types.
 ###\*** Monad
 A monad is a type that implements flatMap.
 ###\*** Applicative